SergeTupchiy/keycloak_ex/README.md

 There are also 2 plugs.
 Each useful in different scenarios:

 * `KeycloakEx.VerifyBearerToken` - Ideal for API scenarios where the token is not managed by the backend.
 Where the token is received in the header  as authorization bearer token.
 The plug will verify  the validity of the token and respond accordingly.

 * `KeycloakEx.VerifySessionToken` - Ideal for Phoenix HTML/Live views but the token is managed by the backend.
 Plug would manage token in the session.

 **NOTE**

   From keycloak 18 there where a number of update one of which is the removal of "auth" from the host_uri.
-  The plugin was update to remove /auth from the uri by default.
+  The plugin was updated to remove /auth from the uri by default.
 So if you are utilizing an older version of Keycloak its important to add "/auth" as part of the host_uri ex:  host_uri: "http://localhost:8081/auth"

 # Setup